g0v-data/g0v-hackmd-archive/notes/4fL68bebTGi2J_iPfQM28g.md

 Also, there is a problem with the integration of the tooling.
 Indeed, Bazel does not depend on the programming languages, but superior support for Bazel is not always guaranteed in every programming ecosystem.
 For example, front-end developers, in most cases, will find it difficult to work with tooling such as Angular and React.
 Hence, such an organization would be best suited for a firm that has well-developed DevOps capabilities or one that is predominantly back-end in nature.

 ### Comparison with Nx and Turborepo
 When it comes to advanced build optimization, Bazel has the upper hand over Nx and Turborepo in backend [polyglot](https://en.wikipedia.org/wiki/Polyglot_(computing)#:~:text=) projects.
-In contrast to Nx and Turborepo, which are largely JavaScript and frontend-centric, Bazel accepts repositories where many languages can coexist.
+In contrast to Nx and Turborepo, which are largely JavaScript and frontend-centric, it accepts repositories where many languages can coexist.
 For instance, an organization that builds a machine learning pipeline and a web interface can employ Bazel to perform both Python model compilation and JavaScript code compilation from the same monorepo.

 Nonetheless, there are challenges in adopting Bazel compared to its Nx and Turborepo counterparts.
-While infrastructures such as Nx and Turborepo are designed to reduce the installation pain with simple setups, Bazel requires a considerable amount of effort to install.
+While infrastructures such as Nx and Turborepo are designed to reduce the installation pain with simple setups, it requires a considerable amount of effort to install.
 Teams have to choose between whether they want to explore and go through the process of learning how to effectively use Bazel or simply use the powerful features it has.

 ### Ideal Use Cases for Bazel
 Bazel is great for large organizations, or teams, that deal with complicated interconnected systems, especially those composed of many languages.
-A good example is a bank developing a multi-service backend in Java and Python, alongside a mobile application; they would find it useful that Bazel allows compiling everything from one large repository.
+A good example is a bank developing a multi-service backend in Java and Python, alongside a mobile application; they would find it useful that it allows compiling everything from one large repository.
 Its remote execution features guarantee that large teams are capable of efficient building with all the participating developers sharing build artifacts.

 It is also appropriate to say that it fits DevOps-based organizations that dedicate time to make the build system efficient.
 For example, a cloud-based model service building both infrastructure and customer applications can use Bazel for controlling the commissioning and testing processes together.